Mark Roughley

 Liverpool School of Art and Design

-Mark is a Senior Lecturer in 3D Digital Art at Liverpool School of Art and Design and a member of the Face Lab research group that explores faces and art-science applications.
+Mark is a Reader in Interdisciplinary Digital Visualisation at Liverpool School of Art and Design and a member of the award-winning Face Lab research group that explores faces and art-science applications.
 Mark trained as a medical artist, gaining his MSc in Medical Art from the University of Dundee, and specialises in visualising anatomy through 3D data acquisition, modelling and fabrication.
-His research focuses on the affordances that 3D digital technologies allow for both digital and haptic interaction with anatomical and cultural artefacts.
-He is the host of the art-science Liverpool LASER Talks (Leonardo Art Science Evening Rendezvous) and a Section Editor for the Journal of Visual Communication in Medicine.
+His research focuses on the affordances that 3D digital technologies allow for both digital and haptic interaction with anatomy and cultural artefacts.
+He is the host of the art-science Liverpool LASER Talks (Leonardo Art Science Evening Rendezvous), a member of the University Research Ethics Committee, and a Fellow of the Higher Education Academy.

 Mark is programme leader for the MA Art in Science programme, and is also the Art & Design Foundation Year (Level 3) coordinator at Liverpool School of Art and Design.
-Module Leader for:
+He is also the Link Tutor for the International Foundation Year Certificate at London College for Design and Fashion (LCDF) in Hanoi.

 - 3001FNDLSA Exploring Materials, Process and Practice